Frequently Asked Questions

 "Are you allowed to open yet?"

-Yes, the Government has announced that museums and galleries can open from 4 July 2020.
+The Government has announced that museums and galleries can re-open in week commencing 17 May 2021.

 "What guidelines are you following on reopening?"